Delimiter: Delimiter collision

-In most file types there is both a field delimiter and a record delimiter, both of which are subject to collision.
-In the case of comma-separated values files, for example, field collision can occur whenever an author attempts to include a comma as part of a field value (e.g., salary = "$30,000"), and record delimiter collision would occur whenever a field contained multiple lines.
-Both record and field delimiter collision occur frequently in text files.
+Each delimiter in a format can result in collision.
+In CSV, for example, field collision can occur when a field contains a comma (e.g., salary = "$30,000"), and record delimiter collision can occur when a field contains a newline.
+Both record and field delimiter collision occur frequently in CSV data.

-In some contexts, a malicious user or attacker may seek to exploit this problem intentionally.
-Consequently, delimiter collision can be the source of security vulnerabilities and exploits.
-Malicious users can take advantage of delimiter collision in languages such as SQL and HTML to deploy such well-known attacks as SQL injection and cross-site scripting, respectively.
+A malicious user may seek to exploit collision.
+Consequently, delimiter collision can be the source of security vulnerability and exploit.
+Well-known examples include SQL injection and cross-site scripting in the context of SQL and HTML, respectively.